larq/compute-engine/docs/build_arm.md

 To natively build on an ARM system itself we provide a script that uses the Makefile build system.

-This leaves us with three ways to build LCE, which we recommend in the following order:
+This leaves us with three ways to build LCE applications, which we recommend in the following order:
 1. To cross-compile LCE from a host machine, see the section [Cross-compiling LCE with Bazel](#cross-compiling-lce-with-bazel)
 2. To natively compile LCE, see the section